noenthu/java-sfdc-wsc/README.md

-# Sample Project to call SFDC SOAP API using Partner WSDL from JAva
+# Sample Project to call SFDC SOAP API using Partner WSDL from Java

 ## DESCRIPTION